What is the issue?

 Registration as a taxable person

-Companies or persons who meet the requirements for tax liability must register with the Federal Tax Administration (FTA) independently.
-The foreign company or foreign person must have a tax representative resident or domiciled in Switzerland.
+Domestic or foreign mail-order companies that meet the requirements for tax liability must register with the FTA independently.
+Foreign mail-order companies must have a tax representative resident or domiciled in Switzerland (Art.
+67 para.
+1 of the VATA).
 In addition, collateral must be provided by means of unlimited joint and several surety from a bank domiciled in Switzerland or a cash deposit.
 For more information, see VAT registration.

 Procedure for a mail-order company entered in the VAT register

-By means of a declaration of subjection for abroad, mail-order companies can voluntarily submit to tax liability even before reaching the tax liability turnover limit or before the mail-order regulations enter into force.
+By means of a "declaration of subjection for abroad", mail-order companies can voluntarily submit to tax liability even before reaching the tax liability turnover limit or before entry into force of the mail-order regulations.
 This makes it easier for them to plan the changeover.
-With this procedure, the person entrusted with the customs declaration charges any import tax to the mail-order company entered in the VAT register and not to the recipient of the consignment.
-It can also make sense to use the declaration of subjection for abroad if the turnover generated with small consignments is close to the CHF 100,000 turnover limit.
+With this procedure, the mail-order company (entered in the VAT register) is the importer and can also claim import tax as input tax.
+The delivery to the domestic buyer is thus regarded as a domestic delivery (similar procedure to the mail-order regulations; see the next paragraph, however).
+It can also make sense to use the "declaration of subjection for abroad" if the turnover generated with small consignments is close to the CHF 100,000 turnover limit.
 Subjection ensures continuity in terms of procedure and tax liability.
 More information on this can be found under Declaration of subjection for abroad.

-Taxpayers who are already in possession of the declaration of subjection for abroad and are newly entered as mail-order companies in the VAT register will no longer be able to waive the application of the declaration of subjection in individual cases (Art.
+As soon as taxpayers who are already in possession of the "declaration of subjection for abroad" meet the requirements of the mail-order regulations (Art.
+7 para.
+3 lit b of the VATA), they will no longer be able to waive the application of the "declaration of subjection for abroad" in individual cases (Art.
 7 para.
 3 lit a of the VATA), i.e. they must apply it to all deliveries and are thus deemed to be importers of the goods in each case.